rafkt/raspberry-pi-playbook/rafaelktistakis/pi/roles/pisetup/README.md

-system-setup
+pisetup
 =========

-system-setup utilities for a Pi
+General setup utilities for a Pi

 Requirements
 ------------